 - A ruptured or perforated eardrum

 SNOHC has been providing occupational health services for +15 years in Las Vegas.
-Audiometry is done by our team of trained Audiologists.
+Audiometric testing services are done by our team of trained audiologists.
 To get any further information about services performed at SNOHC, you can navigate through the menu of this website.

 How is audiometry done?